 As the international business community’s continue to evolve, Desautels is growing – both in our course offerings and our facilities.
 The campus now reflects the scale of the Desautels Faculty of Management’s sense of ambition and purpose.

-- Two 12-month interdisciplinary programs, the Masters in Management in Finance (MMF) and the Masters of Management in Analytics (MMA), were launched in 2016 and 2017 respectively.
+- Two 12-month interdisciplinary programs, the Master in Management in Finance (MMF) and the Master of Management in Analytics (MMA), were launched in 2016 and 2017 respectively.

 - In January 2018, the Donald E. Armstrong Building, home to the MBA and specialized Master programs, opened its doors to our MBA, Master and BCom students.
 The Armstrong Building represents 48,000 square feet of new space for our students, boosting the Faculty's footprint by almost 20%.

 - The Armstrong building also liberated over 10,000 ft.² of space for our BCom students in the Bronfman Building.

 - In late 2018, the new Bensadoun School of Retail Management will be the most recent addition to the building’s ground floor overlooking McTavish.
 Made possible by a $25 million donation from the Bensadoun Family Foundation, BSRM will be an interdisciplinary, state of the art school that puts Desautels at the forefront of retail management education and research.